 NOTE 1 The provisions in Eurocodes cover design rules for structures classified as CC1 to CC3.

 NOTE 2 The provisions in the Eurocodes do not entirely cover design rules needed for structures classified as CC4.
-For these structures additional provisions to those given in the Eurocodes can be needed.
+For these structures, additional provisions to those given in the Eurocodes can be needed.

 (3) For consequence class CC0, either the Eurocodes or alternative provisions may be used.